 How blessed is the man who takes refuge in Him decency?
 I tell you what, if none of this makes sense to you, if you’re here this morning and you do not understand what I'm saying, then perhaps you need to taste and see just how good the Lord is.
 Taste and see.
 You need to ask.
 You need to seek.
 You need to knock, and it will be given unto you.
 What is it you want?
 What is it you want out of this life?
 What is it you want out of this?

 C. God is gracious and compassionate

-With her hair she dried His feet and it tells us in Luke 7:39, When the Pharisee who had invited Him saw this, he said to himself, "If this man were a prophet, He would know who and what sort of person this woman is who is touching Him, that she is a sinner."
+With her hair she dried His feet and it tells us in Luke 7:39 that when the Pharisee who had invited Him saw this he said to himself, "If this man were a prophet He would know who and what sort of person this woman is who is touching Him that she is a sinner."
 Jesus said to that Pharisee, "Simon I have a question, who loves more?
 The one who was given less or the one who was forgiven more?"

 II.
 God Blesses the Generations

 Then you go down to chapter 34 and this is what we see that God blesses the generations.
 It's part of His glory.
 When He declares the name of the Lord Jehovah, the Lord God compassionate and gracious slow to anger, abounding and loving kindness he describes His glory.
 Abounding in truth, it is He who keeps loving kindness for thousands who forgives inequity and transgression and sin.

 A. He keeps lovingkindness to thousands

 This is so important He describes His glory then says, He keeps loving kindness to thousands and that word loving kindness is a very important word in the Hebrew.
 It's the word hesed you go to say with a little throat, hesed.
 It's a beautiful word and it means, His unending love.
 His faithful love, His enduring faithful hesed love.